wso2/docs-mg/en/docs/how-tos/adding-apis/importing-a-group-of-apis-from-wso2-api-manager.md

 2. Import the APIs, which are published in WSO2 API Manager, that correspond to a specific Microgateway label.

+    !!! note
+        For API Manager 4.x versions, the **-l** argument is required to specify the gateway environment when importing an API.
+The imported API will correspond to the latest deployed version of the specified gateway environment.

     ``` bash tab="Format"
     micro-gw import -l <label> <project-name>
     ```